section-engineering-education/engineering-education/Denial-of-Service.md

 ## How do you know if an attack is happening?

-- Unusually slow network performance (opening files or accessing websites),
+- Unusually slow network performance
-- Unavailability of a particular website, or
+- Unavailability of a particular website
 - An inability to access any website.